Blevin Blectum

 Blevin Blectum (born Bevin Kelley) is an American electronic musician and multimedia composer.
 She is celebrated as an "icon of deviant and cerebral electronic music".
-The pioneering musician and composer otherwise known as Bevin Kelley has been active in the US electronic avant garde since the 1990s.
-A classically trained science fiction enthusiast with an enviable academic record, she’s best known as one half of irreverent rhythmic glitch duo Blectum From Blechdom and multimedia band Sagan with J Lesser, Ryan Junell and Wobbly.
+Otherwise known as Bevin Kelley, she has been active in the US electronic avant garde since the 1990s.
+She's best known as one half of irreverent rhythmic glitch duo Blectum From Blechdom and multimedia band Sagan with J Lesser, Ryan Junell and Wobbly.

 Early life and education

 She was born Bevin Kelley in 1971.
 Her younger brother is musician Kelley Polar and her cousin is musician Rayna Russom.
 Blectum studied the violin during her youth.

 At Oberlin College she began making electronic music at the WOBC-FM studios.
 At Mills College, she partnered with Kevin Blechdom to form Blectum from Blechdom, an electronica and performance art duo.
 In 2001, Blectum from Blechdom won an Award of Distinction for digital music at the Prix Ars Electronica.

 In May 2014, she graduated with a PhD in Computer Music and Multimedia from Brown University's Multimedia and Electronic Music Experiments (MEME) department.
 Her dissertation committee included writer Brian Evenson and playwright Erik Ehn.
 While at Brown University she created sound and music for several of playwright Theo Goodell's works.